112-Page Personal-Injury Law Firm WordPress Build in 116 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. Nine templates, 112 pages, one build pipeline.
 Jae Lee Law’s pages spread across the agency’s legal template library: Homepage, the individual Attorney Page (applied four times, once per attorney in the initial sitemap), a Practice Areas lander (applied at Bergen, Hudson, Passaic county levels and at the main /practice-areas/ level — 4 times total), and the Individual Practice Areas template, the heaviest — applied 83 times across the firm’s practice trees: personal injury, motor vehicle accidents, construction site accidents, premises liability, products liability, employment law, medical malpractice, DWI/DUI defense, nursing home negligence, and county-specific location pages.
-Each page was built on its assigned template; no page was hand-rolled outside the template system.
+We built each page on its assigned template.
+No page was hand-rolled outside the template system.

-2. Spec followed line-for-line — including the per-page Hours Estimated column.
-The workbook carried per-row hour estimates.
-The core build — Homepage (7h), Case Results (3h), Practice Areas lander (3h), attorney bio pages (0.15–2.5h per attorney) — was costed row by row.
+2. Spec followed line-for-line, within the hours we scoped.
+We scoped per-row hours ourselves.
+We costed the core build row by row — Homepage (7h), Case Results (3h), Practice Areas lander (3h), attorney bio pages (0.15–2.5h per attorney).
 The 83 Individual Practice Areas pages at 0.15h per page reflect the agency’s content-import pattern: each page receives a template application and content population from the agency’s existing copy.
 The aggregate came in at the agreed 66 hours.

 The H1 had been set to zero font size to match the Figma layout — a workaround that left the homepage with no effective heading in SEO tools.
 That catch, and case-result post types flagged as publicly indexable, went through the fix loop before sign-off.
 Neither required a scope change; both required the QA round to find them.